Polynomial functions on a class of finite non-commutative rings: Basic facts on polynomial functions

 \end{remark} Throughout whenever $A$ is a ring let $J(A)$ denote its Jacobson radical.

-\begin{remark} Unlike the commutative case, we still do not generally know whether $\Null$ is an ideal (i.e. two-sided ideal).
-However, Werner showed that $\Null$ is an ideal over finite non-commutative rings in which every element can be written as a sum of units (for example semisimple rings and local rings) \cite[Theore~3.7]{Wernerki}.
-A result of Stewart~\cite[Lemm~4.5 and Theorem 4.6]{stewarsum} (see also \cite[Propostion~3.6]{Wernerki}) infers that every element of a finite ring $A$ is a sum of units if only if $\mathbb{F}_2\times \mathbb{F}_2$ is not a homomorphic image of the ring $A/J(A) $.
+\begin{remark} Unlike the commutative case, we still do not generally know whether $\Null$ is an ideal (i.e., two-sided ideal).
+However, Werner showed that $\Null$ is an ideal over finite non-commutative rings in which every element can be written as a sum of units (for example semisimple rings and local rings) \cite[Theorem~3.7]{Wernerki}.
+A result of Stewart~\cite[Lemma~4.5 and Theorem 4.6]{stewarsum} (see also \cite[Proposition~3.6]{Wernerki}) infers that every element of a finite ring $A$ is a sum of units if and only if $\mathbb{F}_2\times \mathbb{F}_2$ is not a homomorphic image of the ring $A/J(A) $.

-Furthermore, Frisch showed that when $R$ is the ring of upper triangular (lower) over commutative ring $A$, $\Null $ is an ideal \cite[Theroem 5.2]{frischpolytri}.
-In particular, if $R$ is the non-commutative ring $UT_n(\mathbb{F}_2)$ of all upper triangular matrices with entries in $\mathbb{F}_2$ of dimension $n\ge 2$, then $\Null$ is an ideal by Frisch result.
+Furthermore, Frisch showed that when $R$ is the ring of upper (lower) triangular matrices over a commutative ring $A$, $\Null $ is an ideal \cite[Theorem 5.2]{frischpolytri}.
+In particular, if $R$ is the non-commutative ring $UT_n(\mathbb{F}_2)$ of all $n\times n $ upper triangular matrices with entries in $\mathbb{F}_2$ and $n\ge 2$, then $\Null$ is an ideal by Frisch's result.
 However, not every element of $UT_n(\mathbb{F}_2)$ is a sum of units.
-For example, the elementary matrix $E_{11}$ (i.e the matrix with entry $1$ in the first position and zero elsewhere) is not a sum of units, because any sum of units in the ring $UT_n(\mathbb{F}_2)$ gives a matrix whose diagonal elements are all equal to zero or all equal to one depends on the number of units in that sum.
-This shows the previously mentioned condition of Werner is only sufficient but not necessary. \end{remark} Although we remarked earlier that substitution is not a ring homomorphism from $R[x]$ onto the set of polynomial functions $\PolFun$, as we can not endorse the set $\PolFun$ with pointwise multiplication, we can define multiplication on it utilizing Definition~\ref{noncprod} whenever $\Null$ is an ideal.
+For example, the elementary matrix $E_{11}$ (i.e., the matrix with entry $1$ in the first position and zero elsewhere) is not a sum of units, because any sum of units in the ring $UT_n(\mathbb{F}_2)$ gives a matrix whose diagonal elements are all equal to zero or all equal to one depending on the number of units in that sum.
+This shows the previously mentioned condition of Werner is only sufficient but not necessary. \end{remark} Although we remarked earlier that substitution is not a ring homomorphism from $R[x]$ onto the set of polynomial functions $\PolFun$, as we cannot endow the set $\PolFun$ with pointwise multiplication, we can define multiplication on it utilizing Definition~\ref{noncprod} whenever $\Null$ is an ideal.

 \begin{proposition} Let $R$ be a finite non-commutative ring.
 Define an operation ``$\cdot$'' on $\PolFun$ by letting $F\cdot F_1=[fg]$, where $f,g\in R[x]$ such that $F=[f]$ and $[g]=F_1$.
 Then $``\cdot"$ is well defined if and only if $\Null$ is a two sided ideal; in this case $\PolFun$ is a ring endowed with multiplication $``\cdot"$ and pointwise addition. \end{proposition}